UNISONScotland

 Games?….
 Let's support, but also support the campaign which seeks

-to prevent exploitation of cheaply produced foreign equipment and
+to prevent exploitation of cheaply produced foreign equipment

-style goods.
+and style goods.

 70 CHILDCARE

-Recent research commissioned by UNISON Scotland, and similar work
+Recent research commissioned by UNISON Scotland, and similar

-care/education workers are undervalued.
-Affordable childcare, by
+and child care/education workers are undervalued.
+Affordable childcare,

-confident, competent and rewarded workers should be universal.
+by confident, competent and rewarded workers should be universal.

 75 ECONOMY

-The March budget and its November pre-report showed a growth in
+The March budget and its November pre-report showed a growth

-private sector rates of investment, which mean future cost.
+of private sector rates of investment, which mean future cost.

 78-82 EDUCATION